Trepan-Debuggers/python3-trepan/README.rst

 -------------------------------

 Starting with release 0.2.0, terminal source code is colorized via pygments_ .
-And with that you can set the pygements color style, e.g. colorful, paraiso-dark.
+And with that you can set the pygments color style, e.g. colorful, paraiso-dark.
 See set_style_ .
 Furthermore, we make use of terminal bold and emphasized text in debugger output and help text.
 Of course, you can also turn this off.
 Starting with release